All Episodes

 Well, get used to it.

-Now let's go to Susan Estridge.
+Now let's go to Susan Estrich.

-Sunday, February 28th, meet the press, Tim Russert.
+Sunday, February 28th, Meet the Press, Tim Russert.

-Uh, Russard says, What do you believe will be the political, legal, moral, cultural fallout from the Juanita Broderick interview?
+Russert says, What do you believe will be the political, legal, moral, cultural fallout from the Juanita Broderick interview?

-I don't think we should be convicting the president 21 years after the fact, and I'm a little troubled to hear the discussion as if these allegations are true.
+And I'm a little troubled to hear the discussion as if these allegations are true.

-I mean, you know, this is very serious stuff, and even if in 1978 some of it would have been called bad sex, and I think it would have been, Tim.
+And even if in 1978 some of it would have been called bad sex, and I think it would have been, Tim, you know, we can't convict the president on this kind of speculation.

 Well, we can, Denny Hastert.